WadeT2000/myDockerTemplate/README.md

 # Common Errors

+Do not go to a step base off of the error code.
+Read the error and the potential errors below and adjust accordingly.

 1. If you run into the issue of already having a container with this name follow directions below The container name "/db" is already in use by container "---------------------------------------".
 You have to remove (or rename) that container to be able to reuse that name.